phenosense-ciat/Module-image/NDVI-Raspberry/Station/Readme.md

 Script that capture a photo from the camera of the Raspberry and fix the distortion with OpenCV library generate by the build of the lens of the camera.
 Finally, it saves the picture in the Raspberry Pi.

 ### ndviEstationDemo.py
 Script that has two options read a image saved in the device or take directly a picture from camera and apply a radiometric correction through the Empirical Line Method.
-Finally, the index is calculated and this is saved in the text file named 'ndvi.txt' and only when the four indices was calculated they are sent to ThinkSpeak.
+Finally, the index is calculated and this is saved in the text file named `ndvi.txt` and only when the four indices was calculated they are sent to ThinkSpeak.

 ### SFTP.py
 Script that sends the images to server machine trough SFTP protocole.